eliasson/markuseliasson.se/content/article/technical-debt.md

 **Stress** - is an obvious factor, people perform badly under too much stress, regardless of profession.
 Stress leads to mistakes, ignoring code-hygiene such as unit-tests or not taking the time to understand the task at hand.

-**Incompetence** - a harsh word maybe, but sometimes it is as simple as that.
-The person(s) who wrote a piece of code might just not know better.

-Incompetence however does not need to be static.If you keep practicing and are willing to learn new things throughout your career you will probably be fine.
-Incompetence is a tough problem though, sometimes it can be mitigated with training, coaching and pair-programming.
-Other times, different actions are needed.
+**Lack of knowledge** - sometimes the person(s) who wrote a piece of code might just not have known better.
+This can be due to the person not having the required technical knowledge, or domain knowledge.
+That kind of problem can often be mitigated with training, coaching and pair-programming.
+Other times it is a lack of interest or motivation which require different actions.

 ## Cause and effect